gofmans/StockPrediction/README.md

 # StockPrediction
-Using HMM (Hidden Markov Models) to predict stocks and ETF values
+Using HMM (Hidden Markov Models) to predict stocks and ETF prices

 # Baseline functions #